LA-40 Kashmir Valley-I

-LA-40 Kashmir Valley-I is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Aamir Abdul Ghaffar Lone of the Pakistan Peoples Party (PPP).
+LA-40 Kashmir Valley-I is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Amir Abdul Ghaffar Lone of the Pakistan Peoples Party (PPP).
 It covers the area of Sindh and Balochistan.
 Only refugees from the Kashmir Valley settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.